apache/iceberg/site/docs/spark-writes.md

 ### `UPDATE`

-Spark 3 added support for `UPDATE` queries to remove data from tables.
+Spark 3.1 added support for `UPDATE` queries that update matching rows in tables.

 Update queries accept a filter to match rows to update.